rouzrise/arcade_game/README.md

 You can restart game at any time - just press 'Play again' button - and 'The show will begin from the start!')

 ### 7. Compete!
 Show who wins - you or Bugs?!
+Compete!)

 ## Idea
 The game was created as part of the Front-End Web Developer Nanodegree Program by Udacity.
 For more information please visit [https://www.udacity.com](https://www.udacity.com)